MicrosoftDocs/azure-devops-docs/docs/pipelines/process/multiple-phases.md

 ::: moniker range="vsts"

-* Partition your process into sections targeting different agent queues
+* Partition your pipeline into sections targeting different agent queues
-* Partition your process into sections targeting different sets of self-hosted agents using different demands
+* Partition your pipeline into sections targeting different sets of self-hosted agents using different demands
-* Partition your process into sections that run on agents and those that run without an agent
+* Partition your pipeline into sections that run on agents and those that run without an agent
 * Publish build artifacts in one phase and consume those in subsequent phases
 * Pause the deployment in the middle using a manual intervention task
 * Reduce build time by running multiple phases in parallel
-* Reduce deployment time by selectively downloading different artifacts in different phases of a deployment process
+* Reduce deployment time by selectively downloading different artifacts in different phases of a deployment pipeline
 * [Conditionally execute](conditions.md) a set of tasks

 ::: moniker-end